-- Move to more suitable housing - Who will provide care as sibling living far away from home. - More clarity on what state provision for elderly - Link costs of care to:- - Offsetting against home rather then immediate sale - Linking with long term savings, e.g. pension and ISA pots - Insurance to provide cover for possible LTC costs and Faculty of Actuaries

-Nurse visits / care home costs - Greater demand for pre workforce education to fund care
+- Move to more suitable housing - Who will provide care as sibling living far away from home. - More clarity on what state provision for elderly - Link costs of care to:- - Offsetting against home rather then immediate sale - Linking with long term savings, e.g. pension and ISA pots - Insurance to provide cover for possible LTC costs - Nurse visits / care home costs - Greater demand for pre workforce education to fund care